Restoring Hair and Hope with Cassey Lundell

 “I actually don’t have to wash my hair as often,” says Anthony Scott Ditty, a stylist at our Sugar House location.
 He saw Cassey for non-surgical hair replacement last year.
 Prior to his service, Anthony “wore a hat every day mostly because [my hair] was so thin and receding.
 Now, I get compliments every day…I love it 100% and would recommend to any guy feeling self-conscious about his hair.”

 When he does wash his hair, Anthony (below) uses professional salon products.
 “A lot of hair care we recommend is actually made for real hair,” says Cassey.
 “Because they are made from real hair, shampooing a leave-in hair system with drug store products could ruin your investment.”
 In Lori’s case, she visits Cassey for touch ups about every two weeks.
-Between visits, she washes and blow dries her hair normally, saying that “it’s really easy to take care of.”
+Between visits, she washes and blow dries her hair normally.

 For interested readers, it’s worth noting that Cassey’s South Temple salon offers a private room for consultations.
 The service is expanding as Cassey and Salon Director Emiley Golie educate their colleagues, like stylists Kaeslyn Parkinson and Paulina Camacho: “performing the service takes a bit of training, but when you already have the aptitude to do hair, it just falls into place.”
 As the team grows, so does the pool of knowledge aimed at helping guests experiencing hair loss.